 Some patients sleep during the treatment, some remain even more active than normal, it depends upon how ill the patient is before beginning treatments.

-Right after the Therapy
+Right after the Treatment

 Because the body may also be producing its own insulin, some patients may feel hunger for carbohydrates.
 If they do, they should take carbohydrates and check their blood sugar.

-After On-Going Therapy
+After On-Going Treatment

-Patients report feeling progressively better with each therapy session.
+Patients report feeling progressively better with each treatment session.
 They will very often begin to feel their feet if they haven’t been able to for several years.
 Their eyesight will get clearer and colors will seem more vivid, if this had been a problem in the past.
 Their skin color will improve due to proper metabolism.
 They will even see wounds beginning to heal and old scars improve.

 Patients report a general sense of well-being after 3-5 treatments.